mekowalski/react-time-app/NOTES.md

 - [] OR Build `componentDidMount` life cycle
 - [x] Also display the actual time YYYEEESSS!!!
 - play with different options

+- To determine the time of day from AM or PM, or I can try with the actual time with a 24hr format
+  - AM/PM: along the lines of `if (date = AM) return 'it is morning else return 'it is night'`
+  - 24hr format: `const ampm = (hours >= 12) ?
+'PM' : 'AM'`
+  -(not sure how correct the code is but this is the general idea)